uconneeb/evolution/06-biblio.md

 **PO Lewis and DJ Crawford.
 1995.** Pleistocene refugium endemics exhibit greater allozymic diversity than widespread congeners in the genus Polygonella (Polygonaceae).
 American Journal of Botany 82:141-149.
 [DOI: 10.1002/j.1537-2197.1995.tb11483.x](https://doi.org/10.1002/j.1537-2197.1995.tb11483.x) _(Phylogeny and distributions of taxa used to illustrate allopatry of sister species in handout referenced April 25.)_

 **P Nosil.
 2009.** Adaptive population divergence in cryptic color-pattern following a reduction in gene flow.
 Evolution 63:1902-1912.
 [DOI: 10.1111/j.1558-5646.2009.00671.x](https://doi.org/10.1111/j.1558-5646.2009.00671.x) _(Discussed in lecture April 23 as an example of both the effects of migration as well as migration-selection balance.)_

+**JQ Richmond and EL Jockusch.
+2007.** Body size evolution simultaneously creates and collapses species boundaries in a clade of scincid lizards.
+Proceedings of the Royal Society B 274:1701–1708.
+[DOI: 10.1098/rspb.2007.0364](https://doi.org/10.1098/rspb.2007.0364) _(Figure 1 shown in class April 30 as example of loss of reproductive isolating barriers leading to a species that is polyphyletic.)_
+{% comment %}
+{% endcomment %}

 **JQ Richmond, EL Jockusch, and AM Latimer.
 2011.** Mechanical reproductive isolation facilitates parallel speciation in Western North American scincid lizards.
 American Naturalist 178:320-332.
 [DOI: 10.5061/dryad.51d7k](https://doi.org/10.5061/dryad.51d7k) _(Showed video 1 and figure 3 from this paper on April 25 to illustrate mechanical isolation.)_